Early Childhood Profiles Policy Definitions

 Keeps copayments for child care subsidies at or below 7% of family income for families of three at 150% FPL.
 CCDF guidance directs states to set copayments for child care subsidies at or below 7% of family income.
 This benchmark was made in an effort to keep copayments affordable for families.
 Guidance also eliminates copayments for families with very low incomes, and gradually increases the copayment as incomes rise.
 For more information, see the final rule on the CCDF program from the Children and Families Administration.

-Offers exemption and/or extension of TANF benefit time limit for women who are pregnant or caring for a child under 6 months of age.
+Offers exemption and/or extension of TANF benefit time limit for recipients who are pregnant.
+Offers exemption and/or extension of TANF benefit time limit for recipients caring for a child under 6 months of age.
 Pregnant women and parents caring for young children of a specified age can receive TANF benefits for longer periods in certain states.
 For these parents, states can exempt (not count) an amount of time towards the time limit for receiving TANF benefits.
 States can also extend the TANF benefit time.

 Offers a minimum of 28 weeks of Unemployment Insurance benefits.
 Unemployment insurance is a joint state-federal program that temporarily replaces part of the wages of people who have lost their jobs through no fault of their own.
 States may set their own additional requirements for eligibility, benefit amounts and length of time benefits can be paid.

-Funds a housing program that provides rental assistance to low-income families with children to avoid eviction or homelessness.
+Funds a housing program that provides rental assistance to low-income families with children at 80% AMI/200% FPL or less to avoid eviction or homelessness.
 States can protect low-income families with children from facing homelessness or eviction by providing rental assistance.
 During the COVID-19 pandemic, rental assistance programs were expanded through the federal Emergency Rental Assistance Program